artefactory/deploy-fastai-torchserve-aiplatform/README.md

 ## Conclusion

-This repository presented an end-to-end demonstration of deploying FastAI trained PyTorch models on TorchServe eager mode and host in GCP AI Platform Prediction.
-You can use this repository as a template to deploy your own FastAI models.
-This approach eliminates the self-maintaining effort to build and manage a customized inference server, which helps you to speed up the process from training a cutting-edge deep learning model to its online application in real-world at scale.
+This repository presented an end-to-end demonstration of deploying a FastAI text classifier model on GCP AI Platform Prediction.
+It allows a user to serve a fastai model without going through the self-maintaining effort to build and manage a customized inference server.
+This repository was inspired by another project that aimed to deploy a fastai image classifier on AWS SageMaker Inference Endpoint [here](https://github.com/aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve).

 If you have questions please create an issue or submit Pull Request on the [GitHub](https://github.com/artefactory/deploy-fastai-torchserve-aiplatform) repository.